AnswerDotAI/FastHTML-Gallery/README.md

 + Add more examples

-Things that are on the list, but I'm not actively working on (PRs or Isues discussing them welcome!)
+Things that are on the list, but I'm not actively working on (PRs or discussions are welcome!)

-+ Make site prettier without making it too complicated
++ Make the site prettier without making it too complicated
 + Add a search bar and/or tagging to the gallery (PR welcome once 10+ examples exist)
 + Safe way to have users modify in browser?
+Not sure I want to do this so you'd have to convince me.
 + Your idea?